home-assistant/home-assistant.io/source/_components/transmission.markdown

   - /components/sensor.transmission/
 ---

-The `transmission` component allows you to monitor your downloads with [Transmission](http://www.transmissionbt.com/) from within Home Assistant and setup automation based on the information.
+The `transmission` integration allows you to monitor your downloads with [Transmission](http://www.transmissionbt.com/) from within Home Assistant and setup automation based on the information.

 ## {% linkable_title Setup %}